8nhuman8/nebular-automata/README.md

                         The path where the video will be saved.
 Default path: output/ -vs INT, --video-size INT
                         The size of the video in MB to which the size of the original video will be reduced using compression.

+GIF options:
+  -sg, --save-gif       The rendered GIF will be saved.
+  -pg PATH, --path-gif PATH
+                        The path where the GIF will be saved.
+Default path: output/
 ```

 ## Credits and references